gsx-lab/caras-framework/docs/DEVELOP_TEST_SUITES.md

   * `'Any::Other::Test::Case'`

     This will tell *TestCase* to start after `Any::Other::Test::Case`.
-You need to specify the class name shown in the second line in the temaplate.
+You need to specify the class name shown in the second line in the template.
 In this particular example, it is `My::GreatTest`.
-The class name with namepsace corresponds to the relative path from `my_test_suite` directory to the rb file.
+The class name with namespace corresponds to the relative path from `my_test_suite` directory to the rb file.
 More specifically, `Any::Other::Test::Case` represents `caras-frmaework/test_suites/my_test_suite/any/other/test/case.rb`.

     If non-existing or invalid class names are given, they would become `orphan` *TestCase*s, meaning unexecutable.